monideep2255/personal_portfolio/docs/PRD.md

   - Data visualization with charts (bar charts and pie charts)
   - Secure analytics data access for administrators
   - Added logout functionality in the analytics dashboard

-#### Phase 5: Future Enhancements (🚧 Planned)
   - Email Notifications: Set up email service for form submissions and notifications
   - Content Management System (CMS): Implement a headless CMS for better content management
   - Website Analytics: Track visitor metrics and engagement with a dashboard
-- Image Upload System: Add support for custom project images and media
   - Search Enhancement: Implement advanced search with filters and tags

+#### Phase 5: Future Enhancements (🚧 Planned)

 - Blog System: Add a blog section with rich text editing and categories
 - Technical Documentation: Add a documentation section for technical write-ups
 - Newsletter Integration: Add subscription functionality for updates

-#### Future Considerations
-- Image Upload System: Implement secure image upload and storage
-- Email Notifications: Set up email service for form submissions
-- Content Management System (CMS): Consider a headless CMS for better project/blog management
-- Website Analytics: Track visitor metrics and engagement with a dashboard
 - Minor changes: Add background picture and improve text on the website

 #### Key Technologies: